Vintage Shopping Secrets I Wish I Knew Five Years Ago

 My Toronto Vintage Awakening

 When most people think "vintage," they picture dmety racks and charity shops.
-And while those are fantastic for a deep dive, there鈥檚 a whole spectrum of vintage out there!
-Diversifying where you look is probably the biggest game-changer.
+And while those are fantastic for a deep dive, there a whole spectrum of vintage out there!
+Diversifying where you look is probably the biggest a standout feature.

 Secret 2: Patience is Your Most Stylish Accessory